 Glass Bottom Boat and Submarine Tours – Why not try something totally new and explore the island of Maui from the ocean floor.
 Book your underwater adventure here.

 Helicopter Tours – Exploring the Island of Maui by air is a must.
 Helicopter tours offer spectacular aerial views of Hawaii’s tropical landscape, kicking your sightseeing up a notch with plenty of fun and adventure.
 Choose a doorless helicopter for a thrill ride, or sit back in the luxurious Whisperstar to look out over volcanoes, tropical rainforests, waterfalls and more.
 Book your Helicopter Tour on the island of Maui here.

 Hiking Tours – Hiking is one of my all-time favourite activities, let me assure you there is no limit on hiking trails on the Hawaiian Islands.
 If you wanted a guided hike, or to combine a hike with an adventure activity, click here.

 Extreme Water Sports – Try Kite surfing, jet boarding and more.
 Book here.

 Kayak on Maui – Some of Hawaii’s most gorgeous views are accessible only by canoe or kayak, so don’t miss out!

-Luuas – Immerse yourself in Hawaiian traditions by attending a Luua, involving a lavish feast, live music & Polynesian dance.
+Luau – Immerse yourself in Hawaiian traditions by attending a Luau, involving a lavish feast, live music & Polynesian dance.

 Snorkel and Scuba Dive – Conditions are perfect in the Hawaiian Islands.
 Why not book a tour that takes you from Maui to the surrounding islands of Molokini and Lanai.